• Skip to primary navigation

 Instructions

-• Cover clams with cold water and 1 tsp salt.
+• Cover clams with cold water and 1 teaspoon salt.
 Let sit in the fridge for 20 minutes to 1 hour to remove any excess grit in the clams.
 Discard any cracked clams or open clams that do not close when touched.

 • Heat a saucepan or medium heat.
 Add clams miso paste and mirin.
 Cook while stirring to distribute miso and mirin until clams are open.
 This should take less than 5 minutes depending on how hot your pan is.